Cecil Copping

 Cecil Copping (6 July 1888 in Lisbon, New Hampshire, United States – 4 January 1966 in Los Angeles, California, United States) was an American composer of film music and a miscellaneous crew.
 He composed background music to nine movies and worked as a miscellaneous crew in five movies in 1920s-1930s.

 Biography

+He was musical director of the Farwell Opera House in Rockland, Maine in 1908-1909.